Course Outline

 • Experience with spreadsheets or tabular data management

-• Familiarity with general business applications for government
+• Familiarity with general business applications utilized in the public sector

 Audience